Ford commences production of new Fiesta ahead of July launch

 From 2018, the Ecoboost will be available with clever cylinder deactivation technology but, for those looking for the most efficient Fiesta, it’s likely to be the revised TDCi diesel engine that will offer more performance and better fuel efficiency.

-Ford hasn’t touted a release date yet, but we expect the new Fiesta to hit roads sometime in the summer months of next year.
+If you’re interested in a new Fiesta, it will be avaialble from July, with lease prices being released around that time too.
 If you can’t wait until then, check out these lease deals on the ever-popular current Fiesta for less than £150 per month.